cnvrg/logo-detection-blueprint/logo_detection_batch_README.md

 A tailored model that detects logos, draws their boundaries, and labels them in images and videos has now been deployed in batch mode.

-For detailed instructions on this blueprint's run, click [here]().
 To learn how this blueprint was created, click [here](https://github.com/cnvrg/logo-detection-blueprint).